 - You think about him/her more than your spouse

-- You compare your spouse to him/her in unfavorable ways.
+- Comparing your spouse to him/her in unfavorable ways has become a habit.

 - You impatiently anticipate your next meeting with him/her.

 - You feel more understood by him/her rather than your own spouse.